 Love Affairs to Remember Marathon

-To extend our watch-along screening of one of Cary Grant’s most romantic roles in An Affair to Remember we are a hosting watch-along marathon of all the “Love Affairs to Remember” films over the festival weekend!
-Have you got the stamina?
+To extend our watch-along screening of one of Cary Grant’s most romantic roles in An Affair to Remember we hosted a watch-along marathon of all the “Love Affairs to Remember” films over the festival weekend!

 Love Affair (dir.
 Leo McCarey, 1939) – CrowdCast, Saturday 21 November, 10am GMT